spotDL/spotify-downloader/README.md

 - **This tool supports only Python 3**, Python 2 compatibility was dropped because of the way it deals with unicode.
 If you need to use Python 2 though, check out the (old) `python2` branch.

-- Note: `play` and `lyrics` commands have been deprecated in the current brach since they were not of much use and created unnecessary clutter.
+- Note: `play` and `lyrics` commands have been deprecated in the current branch since they were not of much use and created unnecessary clutter.
 You can still get them back by using `old` branch though.

 ### Debian, Ubuntu, Linux & Mac